ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 ---

-To inspect and/or edit database files on your Android device directly, use [SQLite 3](#magisk-sqlite-3); [adb](#android-debug-bridge-adb) to your Android device and run the following commands:
+To inspect and/or edit database files on your Android device directly, use [SQLite 3](#magisk-sqlite-3); [ADB](#android-debug-bridge-adb) to your Android device and run the following commands:

 ```sql
 sqlite3 somefile